aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pptm-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to XLTX via C++ or Online App" h2="PPTM  to XLTX File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPTM file to XLTX within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLTX.
+<h2>Why to Convert</h2>

+Converting PPTM files to XLTX is a great way to ensure that the data contained within the presentation is accessible and can be used in a variety of ways.
+XLTX files are more versatile than PPTM files, as they can be used in a variety of applications, including Microsoft Excel, Google Sheets, and other spreadsheet programs.
+Additionally, XLTX files are easier to share and collaborate on than PPTM files, as they can be opened and edited by multiple users at the same time.

+<h2>How Aspose.Total Helps for PPTM to XLTX Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily convert PPTM files to XLTX within C++ applications.
+The suite includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used together to quickly and easily convert PPTM files to XLTX.

+Using Aspose.Slides for C++, developers can export PPTM files to HTML.
+Then, using Aspose.Cells for C++, developers can convert the HTML to XLTX.
+This process is simple and straightforward, and can be completed in just two steps.
+Additionally, Aspose.Total for C++ is highly reliable and efficient, and can be used to quickly and easily convert PPTM files to XLTX with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}